TBD54566975/developer.tbd.website/site/docs/ssi/create-did.md

 ```

 ### DID Methods
-The DID returned is using `key` as its DID method.
-Learn more about other [DID methods](https://www.w3.org/TR/did-spec-registries/#did-methods).
+The returned DID is using `key` as its DID method because that's what we specified in our request.
+Other supported DID methods are `ion` and `web`.
+Learn more about [DID methods](https://www.w3.org/TR/did-spec-registries/#did-methods).

 ### DID Keytypes
 Each DID has one or more keys, and each key has a type.
 In our request, we specified `Ed25519` as it's sufficient for most use cases: